leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/02_FABULA TIMELINE/020000_FABULA TIMELINE.md

 02000_FABULA SPACETIME

+Basically, fabula, will be the 'gardening' portion of my writing.
+The intuitive aha moments that I am able to continuously write about.
+Everything will go into fabula.
+Why? because (assuming) the chronological sequence that occurs in my mind, is the sequence of the events that will occur in the story.

 > [!note] In narratology, the term "fabula" refers to the chronological sequence of events in a story.
 It includes all the events that are narrated and those inferred by the audience.
 The fabula is the raw material of a story, and it represents what actually happens in the narrative, regardless of how these events are presented in the plot.